codedevbrad/react_houses_ofthe_year/README.md

 - make a nicer transition when going back from a single element to the carousel.

 - add a fade in effect to the carousel elements.

+- work on an about page

+- add some music maybe?.